 “… No, I cannot analyse vice and virtue, morality and immorality.
 I am a judge; so I know the limitations of the system of justice.
 Which is why I say, those who have the authority to pronounce someone a sinner, basing their verdict only on the weighing and measuring of small details – let them go about their w ork.
 I am not capable of it.”

-The Resignation is the story of Mrinal, her struggle against societal norms, her idealism, obstinacy to retain her individualism, narrated by her nephew Pramod, an esteemed judge and a man of status.
+The Resignation is the story of Mrinal, her struggle against societal norms, her idealism, and her obstinacy to retain her individualism, narrated by her nephew Pramod, an esteemed judge and a man of status.

-Pramod receives the news of Mrinal’s death and recounts her transformational years, from a cheerful school going girl to a quiet, star-gazing teenager brimming with love and beauty, to a pale, lifeless wife burdened by familial duties and social expectations and finally, to the one who tread an unfamiliar path, unfettered and shunned unto death.
+Pramod receives the news of Mrinal’s death and recounts her transformational years, from a cheerful school-going girl to a quiet, star-gazing teenager brimming with love and beauty, to a pale, lifeless wife burdened by familial duties and social expectations and finally, to the one who treads an unfamiliar path, unfettered and shunned unto death.

 A Walk Down the Memory Lane

-The novel explores Mrinal’s coming to terms with loss of love, leaving her trusted confidante, Pramod and everything familiar at a tender age sucks life out of her.
+The novel explores Mrinal’s coming to terms with the loss of love, leaving her trusted confidante, Pramod and everything familiar at a tender age sucks the life out of her.
 She is thwarted under the burden of being a dutiful wife as she faces constant physical abuse from her husband.
-She delivers a still-born child and compounding to this loss, her casual confession of past love leads to her abandonment by her husband.
+She delivers a stillborn child and compounding this loss, her casual confession of past love leads to her abandonment by her husband.

 The journey gets worse, and the drama includes an elopement, a child, another abandonment and finally Mrinal’s descent into living with social outcasts and petty criminals.
-Like an ascetic, with a calm demeanor and attitude of servility, she is bent upon self laceration.
+Like an ascetic, with a calm demeanour and attitude of servility, she is bent upon self-laceration.

 “A woman is accepted by her own family only as long as she is accepted by her husband.
 When the ties with my husband broke, my ties with my own family broke automatically”.